-Singapore was ranked the 34th happiest city in the world and the second happiest city in Asia in 2025.
-According to the 2025 World Happiness Report, Singaporeans are some of the happiest people on the planet.
-But this is especially funny to locals, because Singaporeans are famous for complaining about everything.
-From the weather to MRT delays by one minute, no seats during lunch at the hawker centre, and social media filled with daily gripes about the price of bubble tea, slow escalators, and disappointing food after hours-long queues…we’ve concepted a list of the most complained about things in the Lion City.
-Read on to find out the top 10 complaints in Singapore.
+Singapore just ranked as the 22nd happiest city in the world and Asia’s 2nd happiest city for 2026.
+According to the 2026 World Happiness Report, Singaporeans are some of the happiest people on the planet.
+But this piece of news has local’s eyes rolling because we’re proudly famous for complaining about everything.
+From the miserable weather to MRT delays every week, no lunch seats at the hawker centre, and social media filled with daily gripes about the price of bubble tea, slow escalators, and disappointing food after hours-long queues…we’ve made a list of the most complained about things in the Lion City.
+Discover the top 10 complaints in Singapore.

-We can’t help but laugh at the irony of being officially the second happiest nation in Asia while being so vocal about daily frustrations.
-Here are the top 10 complaints in Singapore we’ve found through research.
+If we’re officially the second happiest nation in Asia, maybe we’re the first for the art of complaining?
+We can’t help but laugh about this title while also being vocal about the daily frustrations faced by locals.
+Below are the top 10 complaints in Singapore we’ve found through research.

 - Cost of Living